 - Live in Texas for the 12 months immediately before the census date (see the Academic Calendar for the exact date) of the semester in which you enroll at Texas Woman's University.

-If you are an international student seeking residency through high school graduation, you much submit a Residency Affidavit stating that you will apply for permanent residency when you are eligible to do so.
+If you are an international student seeking residency through high school graduation, you must submit a Residency Affidavit stating that you will apply for permanent residency when you are eligible to do so.

 Oklahoma Reduced Tuition Rate